Sudakks/Crazy-Arcade/README.md

 ## Part2
 - Transplanted part1 into Qt platform
+- Designed UI：
-- Designed Ui page, including the main menu, help screen and gameplay screen
+  -  accomplished the main menu, help screen and gameplay screen
+  -  free jump between these pages
+  -  players' characters, map layout, attack effects
 - Dynamic effects：
-  - changes in the way characters move
+  - changes of characters' actions when moving
-  - explosion effects for thrown weapons
+  - explosion effects of thrown weapons
-  - Players' interaction with items on map
+  - players' interaction with items on map
 - Added simple NPCs(can only move)

 ## Part3